 The second portion of the instructional picks off where the first one ended.
 Here, the focus is on the es3ential skills of the open guard game.
 One of the main entry points to high control lapel guards is the spider guard.
 This is exactly where Keenan starts in this chapter.
 The first few chapters start with foot placement, and how to use your legs to off-balance opponents format he spider guard.
 A few transitions int other guards follow, including the X guard, crab ride, single leg X, 50/50 and more.

-One of Keenan’s brand new lapel guard, the squid guard makes a brief apprentice here as well.
+One of Keenan’s brand new lapel guards, the squid guard makes a brief apprentice here as well.
 The extremely cool calf slicer setup from the spider guard using a foot under of balance is instantly going to become your favorite.
 A couple of sections covering the belt guard and belt grips concludes part 2 of this Keenan Cornelius DVD review.

 Chapter 3 – Guard Recovery